Our Work

 Heal Ukraine Trauma is the first initiative of Heal Traumas International, Inc., a mental health 501(c)(3) non-profit founded in 2022.

-Our goal is to help Ukrainian adults and children heal from conflict-related trauma so that they can live fulfilling, productive lives.
+Our goal is to help Ukrainian adults and children heal from the trauma of war so that they can live fulfilling, productive lives.
 We work with international trauma experts and Ukrainian partners to scale existing evidence-based programs and pilot innovative solutions for:

 1) Veterans